sai-praneeth-reddy/GT_Project1/README.md

 - The input data for this programs are present in the folders "covid-data" and "Data-SD"

-## Hypothesis 3 - Covid 19 case count vs Testing by Preston Hinked
+## Hypothesis 3 - Covid 19 case count vs Testing by Preston Hinkel

 - The program that was used for the analysis is present in the folder "Programs_PH"